Year by year, marketing trends change and develop.

-Switching your website to a mobile responsive design can increase conversion rates and average time spent on page while lowering bounce rate.
+Switching your website to a mobile responsive design can increase conversion rates and average time spent on the page while lowering the bounce rate.

 Begin by entering the URL of the website you’d like to test.

 Google will quickly analyze it and return the results.
-It will tell you how it performs on mobile devices, any issues, and gives a preview on the right.
+It will tell you how it performs on mobile devices, and any issues and gives a preview on the right.

-It will aid you in saving time and resources which can then be delegated towards other processes.
-To achieve this, various customer relationship management software exists such as Infusionsoft or Ontraport.
+It will aid you in saving time and resources, which can then be delegated to other processes.
+To achieve this, various customer relationship management software exists, such as Infusionsoft or Ontraport.

-If there is one thing there’s no shortage of in healthcare, it’s information.
-Organization is crucial because of this.
-CRM’s will enable those in healthcare to systematize large amounts of customer data.
-Time sensitive details such as dates and appointments become much more accessible.
+If there is one thing that there’s no shortage of in healthcare, it’s information.
+The organization is crucial because of this.
+CRM will enable those in healthcare to systematize large amounts of customer data.
+Time-sensitive details such as dates and appointments become much more accessible.

 Yes.
 1,000%.
 You can get those same results by using this kind of software.